-- Do the proposed services address an important problem or need in cancer prevention and control?
-Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality?
-Do the proposed project strategies reach a priority population (eg, low income, minority, rural) at high risk of cancer? - Will the project reach and serve/impact an appropriate number of people based on the budget allocated to providing services and the cost of providing services? - If applicable, have partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately? - Does the program address adaptation, if applicable, of the evidence-based intervention to the priority population?
+- Do the proposed approaches address an important problem or need in primary prevention of cancer?
+Do the proposed project strategies support desired outcomes in cancer risk and equity?
+Do the proposed project strategies reach a priority population (eg, low income, minority, rural) at high risk of cancer? - Will the project serve and impact an appropriate number of people based on the budget allocated? - If applicable, have partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than the applicant organization's effort separately? - Does the program address adaptation, if applicable, of the evidence-based intervention to the priority population?
 Is the base of evidence clearly explained and referenced?